NamazuStudios/elements/HACKING.md

 ### RT system

 The RT sub-project ("Real Time") is a background worker application for long-running workloads dispatched over the network.
 It makes up the backend communication system of Elements and is based on JeroMQ.
+We have plans to decomission these parts of the codebase and replace with a more robust system.
+These components have been slowly dismantled over the 3.x releases and will be replaced with an improved system.

 ---